If You Want To Actually Get Hired, These Are 11 'Weaknesses' Bosses Usually Like To Hear During Job Interviews

 Advertisement

-woman at work insta_photos | Shutterstock
+woman at work struggles with time management insta_photos | Shutterstock

 Time management can be challenging for even the most productive people.
 While having trouble with time management is often viewed as a weakness, it's the kind of weakness a boss wants to hear about in a job interview.
 Recognizing that you could improve in this area shows that you're thinking about how to better yourself and that you're devoted to helping the team run smoothly.

-According to data reported by career launchpad Zippia, over half the average workday in 2023 was spent dedicated to low or no value work.
+According to data reported by career launchpad Zippia, over half the average workday in 2023 was spent dedicated to low or no-value work.
 Workplace culture can have an effect on how people spend their time.
 A disorganized work environment can mean that employees devote a large part of their day to unnecessary meetings, which can hinder their ability to focus on projects.

 There are many ways to improve your time management skills, so focus on finding what works best for you.
 Knowing which tasks are most important is at the core of proper time management, which allows you to concentrate on work that helps you meet your goals.
-Delegating tasks and asking for support are also important, as no worker is an island, and working together can speed up the process for finishing a project.
+Delegating tasks and asking for support are also important, as no worker is an island, and working together can speed up the process of finishing a project.

 Advertisement

-woman thinking fizkes | Shutterstock
+woman finds feedback difficult to hear fizkes | Shutterstock

 Not knowing how to accept feedback at work is a weakness to explain in job interviews.
 While being overconfident and bragging about your achievements isn't a good look for any employee, being able to hear praise and process critique is a key part of being a successful part of a team.